ZeroLogic01/WebpageScreenshotTaker/README.md

 - **Windows Service** – Runs in the background to ensure timely captures.
 - **SQLite Database** – Shared storage for configuration and logs.

+## Setup
+To run the application, the `url2png` API and private key must be set up as environment variables with these names:
+- `url2pngAPIKey`
+- `url2pngPrivateKey`

 Built with **C#**, **WPF (MVVM & Prism)**, and **SQLite**.